tambevarad/bitcoin-realtime-dynamodb/README.md

+# Real-Time Bitcoin Price Ingestion and Analysis with AWS DynamoDB

+This project implements a real-time data ingestion and analysis pipeline for tracking Bitcoin (BTC) prices using the [CoinGecko API](https://www.coingecko.com/en/api), AWS DynamoDB, and AWS Lambda.

+> 🔄 The system fetches BTC price every 60 seconds and logs it to DynamoDB.
+Lambda is triggered by DynamoDB Streams to log each insert in real-time.
+The data is analyzed using Python notebooks.

+---

+## 📦 Components

+### `realtime_ingestor.py`
+- Fetches Bitcoin price from CoinGecko
+- Inserts price + timestamp into DynamoDB table `BitcoinPrices` every 60 seconds

+### `template.API.ipynb`
+- Demonstrates AWS SDK usage to:
+  - List DynamoDB tables
+  - Fetch real-time BTC price from the API
+  - Insert the price into the table manually

+### `template.example.ipynb`
+- Loads data from DynamoDB into a Pandas DataFrame
+- Converts timestamp into datetime
+- Computes and plots:
+  - BTC price trend
+  - Moving averages

+---

+## 🧰 Technologies Used

+- **Python 3.x**
+- **Boto3** – AWS SDK for Python
+- **AWS DynamoDB** – NoSQL storage
+- **AWS Lambda** – Serverless processing (triggered by DynamoDB Streams)
+- **CloudWatch Logs** – For logging Lambda executions
+- **CoinGecko API** – Real-time BTC pricing data

+---

+## 📁 Folder Structure
 # Tutorial Template: Two Docker Approaches

 - This directory provides two versions of the same tutorial setup to help you